nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_specimen.md

   </tr>
 </table>

-Identifier assigned by the lab
+A business level identifier for the specimen supplied by the performing organisation. eg. lab performing the test.

 ### status ###